Who would have thought that you could make a tonne of money from cart abandonment?

 We designed GhostMonitor to earn your site as much as possible

 We kept in mind the following basic principles:

-- You need a solution which can be used by everyone.
+- A solution which can be used by everyone is the one.
 Not just companies that provide resources for copywriters and marketing strategists.
 Everyone.
 In every niche.

 - You need a solution that dramatically cuts cart abandonment – without a ton of back end work.
 It’s all about automation.

 - The solution needs to be affordable for everyone.
 From small business owners to big enterprises.

 - It also needs to be super simple to install.
 No faffing around.
 Less than a minute and you’re ready to go.